iwismer/pandoc-recipe-template/README.md

 ## Compiling

 In order to compile the recipes you need to have [Pandoc](https://pandoc.org/), XeLaTex and make.
+I also have set the fonts to be `Source Sans Pro` and `Source Serif Pro` because I like them.
+Feel free to modify them in the template if you don't have them installed/don't want to install them.
 Simply create a folder called `yaml` in the same folder as the makefile, then place all your recipes in there.
 When you run `make` all the recipes will be compiled into a folder called `pdf`.

 # Known issues